 Resuming sexual activity

-you recover from surgery.
+You will be able to resume sexual activity after you recover from surgery.
 Most people wait about 6 or 8 weeks after surgery.

 Some people are afraid to resume sexual activity after a heart attack.
 They are worried that they will have angina symptoms, such as chest pain or pressure.
 They worry that they will not have enough energy for sex.
 They also worry about having another heart attack.